Ade4life/alx-system_engineering-devops/0x01-shell_permissions/README.md

 my second readme for ALX shell permission engineering devops

 su betty is the script that switches the current user to the user betty

+whoami is the script that prints the effective username of the current user